holochain/docs-pages/src/design-process-express.md

 * What the design process looks like
 * Where Holochain app creation fits into the design process
 * The components you need to design
-* The agent-centric paradigm and how it affects your architectural choices
-* The building blocks of modularity you can use to separate and reuse functionality
+* The building blocks of modularity
-* How to design your authentication, authorization, and access control
 * How Holochain influences your data model
 * How to write a good validation rule
 * Where to put your application logic